 This is the fastest way to set up SMS notifications for Google Calendar.

-We’ll start at the beginning (which, as I understand, is a very good place to start.)
-We need to choose Google Calendar as our first app, because it will be the source of our notifications.
+We'll start at the beginning (which, as I understand, is a very good place to start).
+We need to set up our trigger—the event that starts our Zap.
+Select Google Calendar as the trigger app and Event Start as our trigger event.
+This will be the source of our notifications.

 Now we can choose which calendar we want to see events from and decide how many minutes before an event the text should be sent.